rweather/stackable-6502-computer/README.md

 An interface to an SPI-based Arduino LCD or OLED module may be interesting.

 An alternative serial interface using a FTDI chip for serial over USB.

-It would be useful to interface to peripherals via USB, particularly a keyboard and mouse.
-It will probably have to use a modern microcontroller to handle the USB parts because the 6502 isn't fast enough to keep up with even USB 1.0 (1.5 Mbps).

 Address Decoding
 ----------------